jonescompneurolab/hnn-core/doc/contributing.md

     make regenerate-networks
     ```

-    This command runs two scripts, each of which rebuild a particular "hierarchical
+    This command runs two scripts, each of which rebuild one of the "hierarchical JSON"
-    JSON" network file which are used in HNN-Core.
-These two files are described
+    network file used in HNN-Core.
+These two files are described below.
+Note that you do
-    below.
-Note that you do **not** need to make manual changes to these files; running
+    **not** need to make manual changes to these files; running the above command is
-    the above command is sufficient.
-However, you **do** need to commit the new versions
+    sufficient.
+However, you **do** need to commit the new versions of these files.
+The
-    of these files.
-The two files:
+    two files:

     A. `hnn_core/param/jones2009_base.json`: This is the base file used for the
        GUI.
 This file has been built using the code in